Online Learning with Bounded Recall: Introduction

-\item \textbf{Modeling human behavior}: It is increasingly common in the economics and social sciences literature to model rational agents as low-regret learners (e.g. \citep{blum2007learning,nekipelov2015econometrics,braverman2018selling}).
-However, the extent to which such algorithms actually model human behavior (especially over longer timescales) is unclear.
+\item \textbf{Recency bias and modelling human behavior}: It is increasingly common in the economics and social sciences literature to model rational agents as low-regret learners (e.g. \citet{blum2007learning,nekipelov2015econometrics,braverman2018selling}).
+However, the extent to which standard low-regret algorithms actually model human behavior (especially over longer timescales) is unclear.
 Indeed, ``recency bias'' is a well-known psychological phenomenon in human decision-making indicating that people do, in general, prioritize more recent information.
+Bounded recall dynamics could be a more accurate model of human behavior than general no-regret dynamics.

+\item \textbf{Designing adaptive learning algorithms:} On the flip side, one may wish to design learning algorithms that \emph{do} prioritize information from more recent rounds.
+While there exist learning paradigms that accomplish this without imposing the bounded-recall constraint (notably, algorithms that minimize adaptive / dynamic regret: see \citet{bousquet2002tracking, zhang2018dynamic, zheng2019equipping}), it is also valuable to understand the black box procedure of running an arbitrary learning algorithm over a sliding window.

+\item \textbf{Sequence models:} Decisions made by attention-based sequence models \citep{vaswani2017attention}, which are popularly employed by modern large language models \citep{achiam2023gpt, team2023gemini}, fall naturally into the bounded recall paradigm: these models have a fixed context window of past rounds (corresponding to tokens) that they can observe, but the models can also be used to operate on streams of tokens far exceeding their context window.
+As decisions are increasingly entrusted to sequence models, it is important to understand their theoretical capabilities as online learning algorithms.

-\item \textbf{Privacy and data retention}: The rights of users to control the use of their data are becoming ever more common worldwide, with regulations like the GDPR's ``right to be forgotten'' \citep{voigt2017eu} influencing how organizations store and think about data.
-For instance, it is increasingly recognized that it is not enough to simply remove explicit storage of data, but it is also necessary to remove the impact of this data on any models that were trained using it (motivating the study of machine unlearning, see e.g. \cite{ginart2019making}).
+\item \textbf{Privacy and data retention}: Finally, the rights of users to control the use of their data are becoming ever more common worldwide, with regulations like the GDPR's ``right to be forgotten'' \citep{voigt2017eu} influencing how organizations store and think about data.
+For instance, it is increasingly recognized that it is not enough to simply remove explicit storage of data, but it is also necessary to remove the impact of this data on any models that were trained using it (motivating the study of machine unlearning, see e.g. \citet{ginart2019making}).

 Similarly, many organizations have a blanket policy of erasing any data that lies outside some retention window; such organizations must then train their model with data that lies within this window.
 Note that this is an example of a scenario where it is not sufficient to simply prioritize newer data; we must actively exclude data that is sufficiently old. \end{itemize}